VanOvermeire/pop3-mail-client/README.md

 This one differs from others in some additional safeties (can't compile when you've not connected and/or logged in yet) using type-state.
 It also offers some convenience methods.

-Performance is about the same as that of the other projects mentioned below.
+Despite this (and based on very limited testing), performance is about the same as that of the other projects mentioned below.

 ## Installation